It's Time To Declare War On Poverty Gospel

 Or you can embrace the Abundance Gospel - what scripture actually says:

-"His divine power has given us everything we need for a godly life through our knowledge of him who called us by his own glory and goodness." — 2 Peter 1:3
+"According as his divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue." — 2 Peter 1:3

 Poverty gospel is not from God.
 It's a religious spirit designed to keep you small, dependent, and ineffective for the kingdom.